gregg127/anton/docs/docs/05_minecraft.md

 ## Backup

-Minecraft worlds should be backed up and kept in a separate storage in case of world corruption, PVC error or just accidental deletion.
-For now I decided to go with a simple script created with ChatGPT that creates a zip file with PVC content and copies it on my computer.
-This will be done properly in the future.
-The script content:
+Minecraft worlds should be backed up and stored separately in case of world corruption, PVC errors, or accidental deletion.
+For now, I’m using a simple script (created with ChatGPT) that creates a zip file of the PVC content and copies it to my computer.
+I’ll improve this process in the future.
+Here’s the script:
 ```sh
 #!/bin/bash